Accrington: Economy

 Accrington power station was a coal and refuse-fired electricity generating station that operated on Argyle Street adjacent to the gasworks between 1900 and 1958.
 The power station supplied electricity to Accrington, Haslingden, and the Altham and Clayton-le-Moors areas.
 The site is now a residential area.

-Accrington remains a centre of business and industry in the region, with a rich history of manufacturing and innovation.
+Accrington remains a local centre of business and industry in the region, with a rich history of manufacturing and innovation.
 The area benefits from its location close to major transport links, including the M65 motorway and the East Lancashire railway line, which connect Accrington to other parts of the county and beyond.

 In recent years, the town has seen investment in new development projects, including the £60 million "Civic Quarter" regeneration scheme, which aims to revitalize the town center and create new jobs and opportunities for local people.
 The project includes the construction of a new public square, a state-of-the-art leisure center, and new office and retail spaces, as well as the refurbishment of existing buildings.

 In addition to its commercial and industrial activities, Accrington is also home to a number of cultural and recreational amenities.
 The town has a rich sporting heritage, with Accrington Stanley Football Club, founded in 1968, representing the town in the English Football League.
 The town also has a strong tradition of brass band music, with several local bands competing at regional and national level.
 Other cultural attractions in the town include the Haworth Art Gallery, which houses a collection of British art and decorative arts, and the Accrington Market Hall, which runs events and activities.